grpc/proposal/A71-xds-fallback.md

 ### Perform fallback at resource granularity

-This approach would drastically include likelyhood of config tears.
+This approach would drastically include the likelihood of config tears.

 ### Modify gRPC to support atomic config updates